OUR IMPACT

 Of Young Explorers who joined an expedition have a total household income of less than £23,000 a year or they are a looked after child.

-of Young Explorers identify as coming from ethnic minority backgrounds.
+of Young Explorers identify as coming from Black, Asian and Minoritised Ethnic backgrounds

 of Young Explorers declared they had a disability or long term health condition.